 Crime/Fire Logs: Wheaton College Public Safety maintains a file of all crimes and fires occurring on its Clery geography in the current calendar year, which is available to the public and updated weekly.
-To obtain the Annual Fire Statistics and Daily Crime Log, please visit the Chase Service Center, located at 924 College Ave., during regular business hours and speak with the dispatcher on duty.
+To obtain the Annual Fire Statistics and Daily Crime Log, please visit the Chase Service Center at Wheaton College's main campus, located at 924 College Ave. in Wheaton, IL, during regular business hours and speak with the dispatcher on duty.